personaelit/personaelit.github.io/articles/Plain-Sight/index.md

 [Gestaltzerfall](https://en.wikipedia.org/wiki/Gestaltzerfall)

 Kind of like semantic satiation but for real physical objects.
 I have to admit, I am more confused after reading that wiki than I was beforehand.
 (Is there a word for that?)
-Is confusionthe [seed of knowledge](../Seed-of-Knowledge)?
+Is confusion the [seed of knowledge](../Seed-of-Knowledge)?

 ## Scotoma